 Recently, the EPFO Unified portal launched a facility to submit EPF Form 15G for PF, which allows EPF members to withdraw PF online.
 Also, you can avoid TDS, which is a great benefit.

-Form 15G can be easily found and downloaded for free from the website of all major banks in India as well as the official EPFO portal.
+Form 15G can be easily found and downloaded for free from the website of all major banks in India, as well as the official EPFO portal.
 Additionally, this form can also be easily downloaded from the Income Tax Department website.
-Moreover, you also have the facility to submit form 15G online on the website of most major banks of India.
+Moreover, you also have the facility to submit form 15G online on the website of most major banks in India.

 1) When one transfers their EPF account to another account.